aboutcode-org/aboutcode-toolkit/docs/UsingAboutCodetoDocumentYourSoftwareAssets.md

 The "if about_object.version" is checking for a component version, and if one exists it generates output text that is either a space followed by the actual version value, or, as in this customized template, it generates output text as “ - Version “, followed by the actual version value.
 You will, of course, want to test your output to get exactly the results that you need.

-Note that you can actually use genattrib.py to generate an AboutCode-sourced document of any kind for varying business purposes, and you may want to change the grouping/ordering of the data for different reporting purposes.
+Note that you can actually use attrib to generate an AttributeCode-sourced document of any kind for varying business purposes, and you may want to change the grouping/ordering of the data for different reporting purposes.
 (Here we get into somewhat more complex usage of jinja2 features, and you may wish to consult the jinja2 documentation to reach a more comprehensive understanding of the syntax and features.)
 The default ordering is by component, but In the following example, which is intended to support a "license reference" rather than an attribution document, the customized template modifies the data grouping to use a custom field called “confirmed license”:

         <div class="oss-table-of-contents">
             {% for group in about_objects | groupby('confirmed_license') %}